 #1).
 Money manager

-Money manager is a free Internet Banking tool usually provided by your bank to help you keep track of your spending across your bank account and credit card accounts.
+The money manager is a free Internet Banking tool usually provided by your bank to help you keep track of your spending across your bank account and credit card accounts.

-Money manager gives you the opportunity to know how much money you are spending and what your are spending the money on.
+Money manager gives you the opportunity to know how much money you are spending and what you are spending the money on.
 It is advisable to start using this great tool if you have not been using it already.

 #2).
 Telephone banking